Jurgen Klopp is dealing with a growing issue that could jeopardize Liverpool’s title ambitions.

 If Liverpool and Klopp do not learn from their well-deserved setback, it will be for naught.

-The engine room’s current woes will almost certainly lead to public outcry over the Reds’ failure to improve the position over the summer, but that’s no longer the case.
+The Reds’ persistent engine room woes will inevitably lead to public outcry about the team’s failure to reinforce the position over the summer, but that time has passed.

 Klopp must deal with the present, and after impressing against Atletico, the triad of Jordan Henderson, Alex Oxlade-Chamberlain, and Fabinho simply did not perform as expected in the second half, despite the latter’s valiant attempts to keep closing the gaps.